windmill-labs/windmilldocs/docs/Blueprints/scripts/triggered_from_slack_command.md

 ## Description

-An example of a script that can be triggered from script and whom parameters fit exactly the one passed by the slack command trigger
+An example of a script that can be triggered from slack in the workspace settings and whom parameters fit exactly the one passed by the slack command trigger

 ## Code